fb-pixel

 How to Make Fermented Carrots

-6. Place a funnel into a quart-sized wide-mouth Mason jar and add carrots to the jar.
-Pack down the carrots firmly as you go to eliminate air pockets, the goal is a tightly packed jar of carrots.
+Step 3: Place a funnel into a quart-sized wide-mouth canning jar and add the carrot mixture to the jar.
+Pack down the carrots firmly as you go to eliminate air pockets.
+The goal is a tightly packed jar of carrots.

-7. Once your jar is full, add the remaining liquid from the bowl so your carrots are covered with liquid.
+Step 4: Once your jar is full, add the remaining liquid from the bowl, so your carrots are fully covered.
+Place a fermenting weight or a small ¼-pint jar inside the quart jar to hold the carrots below the liquid.

-9. Add a lid, NOT airtight, and leave jar out on the counter for three days.
+Step 5: Loosely add a lid, NOT airtight, and leave the jar out on the counter for three days.

 Fermented carrots on a fork.